Are you searching for deeper community within Belle Meade UMC?

 We are 50's to mid 60’s.
 We have some couples and some single people.
 We tend to be a class of teachers in that we teach our own lessons.
 We enjoy fellowship at class parties and have been eating breakfast out together on 5th Sundays.
 We've done a lot of J. Ellsworth Kallas and Adam Hamilton books.
 We also study books of the bible using the commentary series in our room.

-This Month: The 13 Apostles by J. Ellsworth Kalas led by class members
+This Month: "An Advent Study" by James Moore and Jacob Armstrong led by class members

 Upper Room - Room 220